Skip to main content

 Gen Z adoption at 71.4% signals where mainstream consumer AI is headed across Asia

-China's consumer AI market just crossed a threshold that no other country has reached.
+China's consumer AI market has crossed a threshold that no other country has reached.
 By December 2025, 602 million people were using generative AI tools, a 141.7% increase from the end of 2024.
 The national adoption rate hit 42.8%, up 25.2 percentage points in a single year.
-No other market in the world has added this many AI users this quickly.

 Behind these numbers sits a bruising commercial battle.
 Alibaba, Tencent, ByteDance, Baidu, and a fast-growing cohort of startups are competing for attention, engagement, and eventually revenue in what has become the world's most contested consumer AI market.
 The weapons are free access, aggressive marketing, and increasingly capable models that are giving Silicon Valley genuine pause.